sx-tane/tourii-backend/prisma/docs/tourii-db-docs.md

   - `story_saga_id`: ID of the parent story saga
   - `tourist_spot_id`: ID of the associated tourist spot
   - `chapter_number`: Chapter number or position (e.g., "Prologue", "Chapter 1")
-  - `story_title`: Title of the story chapter
+  - `chapter_title`: Title of the story chapter
-  - `story_desc`: Detailed description or content of the story
+  - `chapter_desc`: Detailed description or content of the chapter
-  - `story_image`: URL to the fictional story image
+  - `chapter_image`: URL to the fictional chapter image
   - `character_name_list`
-    > List of character names involved in the story; Act as a key data save at client side
+    > List of character names involved in the chapter; Act as a key data save at client side
     > Example: ["Kagura", "Kagutsuchi"]
   - `real_world_image`: URL to the real-world location image
-  - `story_video_url`: URL to the story video for desktop viewing
+  - `chapter_video_url`: URL to the chapter video for desktop viewing
-  - `story_video_mobile_url`: URL to the story video optimized for mobile
+  - `chapter_video_mobile_url`: URL to the chapter video optimized for mobile
-  - `story_pdf_url`: URL to the downloadable PDF version
+  - `chapter_pdf_url`: URL to the downloadable PDF version
-  - `is_unlocked`: Whether the story is available to users without prerequisites
+  - `is_unlocked`: Whether the chapter is available to users without prerequisites
   - `del_flag`: Soft delete flag
   - `ins_user_id`: ID of user who created this record
   - `ins_date_time`: Timestamp of record creation